bladshed/project_3/README.md

          * provides a way to do both backend and frontend development
       * Cons:
          * not good for big application

+   * Stipe
+      * Pros:
+         * provides a way to be able to test your paymnent
+      * Cons:
+         * very complex to implement on Vue Js

 * FRONTEND
    * Vue js